 The exposure time for the science spectrometer should be chosen according to the mode and uncorrelated K-band magnitude of the science target.
 It is specified by the keyword DET2.DIT.
-Table 2 lists the suggested DITs for the various modes and magnitudes.
-The number of frames (NDIT) per exposure can be specified with DET2.NDIT.OBJECT for the science exposure and DET2.NDIT.SKY for the sky exposure.
+Table 2 lists the suggested ranges of K-band magnitudes that can be observed with the different DIT values when using that ATs in on-axis mode (light split 50%-50% between the SC and FT channels).
+Figure 1 shows the same information in graphical form.
+For the given magnitude ranges the data will